Valid post-selection inference in Robust Q-learning: UPoSI for Population Parameters

 \subsection{Discussion of Population-level Inference}

-Since the design is explicitly acknowledged to be random in the setting of dynamic treatments, the previous presentation arguably represents the most natural way to formulate the target parameters and a method for inference about them.
-However, certain aspects of the problem make the behavior of the UPoSI regions undesirable.
-For instance, the deterministic inequalities \eqref{eq:uposi-inequality-1,eq:uposi-inequality-2} which inform the size of the regions both depend on the $\ell_1$ norm of the unknown parameter.
-This is problematic for two reasons: \begin{enumerate} \item The size of the UPoSI regions is not equivariant under scaling transformations. \item The uncertainty grows with the strength of the underlying associations. \end{enumerate} This first deficiency could be ameliorated by first transforming the variables to some unitless representation---e.g., scaling each column by the standard deviation.
+Since the design is explicitly acknowledged to be random in the setting of \dtr[ies], the previous sections arguably present the most natural way to formulate the target parameters and associated methods for inference.
+However, this formulation does not guarantee desirable behavior of the UPoSI regions.
+For instance, the inequalities \eqref{eq:uposi-inequality-1,eq:uposi-inequality-2} that inform the size of the regions both depend on the $\ell_1$ norm of the unknown parameter.
+This dependence is problematic for two reasons: (1) the size of the UPoSI regions is not equivariant under scaling transformations, and (2) the uncertainty reflected in the regions grows with size of the target parameter.
+Transforming the variables to some unitless representation (e.g., scaling each column by the standard deviation) can ameliorate the first problem.
 The second problem is less-easily handled.
-In practice, this behavior can result in the regions being much too conservative in exactly the situations where analysts might expect high power.
+In practice, this behavior can produce regions that are much too conservative in settings where one might expect high power.